Curly Coated Retriever Breed History

 Considered to be the most graceful and elegant of the retrievers, the curly-coated retriever is more agile and somewhat longer legged than the others.
 The front legs are strong and straight, while the back legs feature powerful, well-muscled thighs.
 The compact feet are round with well-arched toes and thick pads.
 The tapered head is clean cut and has large, almond-shaped eyes that offer an alert and intelligent expression.
 The ears are quite small, and they lie close to the head.
 The wedge shaped muzzle roundly tapers at the end and features long, strong jaws with a scissors bite.
 The nose is black or brown with large nostrils.
 The slightly-arched neck is strong and flows smoothly into the shoulders.
 The level back is strong, and the tail is carried quite straight.
 It is covered with curls.
 The gait of this breed is described as efficient and balanced with agility and power.
 The distinctive coat is made up of small, tight curls that lie close to the skin.
 The coat is water-resistant and offers the dog protection from the elements.
 The curly-coated retriever is usually black or liver in color.

 While eager and tireless outdoors, the curly-coated retriever is a quiet and calm indoor companion for the family.
-It is a sensitive and gentle dog that is usually very good with children and quite easy to train.
+It is a sensitive, gentle, and loyal dog that is usually very good with children and quite easy to train.
 It is generally good with other pets.
 Training should be done in a gentle but firm manner, as this breed can be sensitive.
 Socialization (both with people and animals) should begin at an early age to prevent timidity.
 It can be a good watch dog and has been known to protect its family in dangerous situations.
 The curly-coated retriever is slow to mature, taking about three years to reach full maturity.
-This breed is extremely loyal, and they are not aggressive by nature.
-The deep bark may startle strangers.
+While their deep bark may startle strangers, they are not generally aggressive.

 The unique coat of this breed is fairly easy to maintain.
 Brushing will diminish the tight curls, so this dog should only be combed occasionally, preferably before getting wet.
 Minimal scissoring will help to tidy up scraggly hairs.
 During its shedding seasons, it does need to be brushed regularly.
 This breed is considered to be an average shedder.
 The curly-coated retriever is an active dog that requires daily exercise.
 It prefers activities that involve swimming and retrieving.
 This breed is not recommended for apartment dwelling.
 It does best with a large yard.
 In addition to much exercise, this dog needs the opportunity to be challenged mentally.
 It also enjoys long walks and fetching.
 Without sufficient exercise, this breed may misbehave.